livewire/docs/source/docs/input-validation.blade.md

 ---
-title: Input Validation
+title: Form Validation
 extends: _layouts.documentation
 section: content
 ---

-Consider the following Livewire component:
+Validation in Livewire should feel similar to standard form validation in Laravel.

+Here's a simple example of a form in Livewire being validated.

 @codeComponent([
     'className' => 'ContactForm',